Oral Health Sciences Academic Policies and Procedures

-- If a student receives grades of C+ or lower in 8 or more credits in a given semester, the student will be notified and placed on Academic Probation.
-Students on Academic Probation must meet with their advisor to develop a plan for academic improvement and remediation of relevant coursework.
+- If a student receives grades of C+ or lower in 6 or more credits in a given semester, the student will be notified and placed on Academic Probation.
+Students on Academic Probation must meet with the Program Director to develop a plan for academic improvement and remediation of relevant coursework.

 - The option to remediate is dictated by the Course Director with some courses not permitting remediation.